 Initial F-1 visa international students and transfer students must report to the International Student Adviser within 15 days of the program start date.

 Friends University offers a student insurance policy through Consolidated Health Plans.
-As a new international student joining Friends University for the first time, you will be automatically charged for this plan as part of your initial deposit.
+As a new international student joining Friends University for the first time, you will be automatically enrolled in this plan.
 All F-1 International students are required to sign up for this plan unless a student is able to show proof of a current health insurance policy that extends coverage while in the United States.

 The initial deposit of US $5,000 will cover the annual insurance cost.